Deported mom's kids prepare to face Trump

 "No one should ever go through the pain of having their mom taken away from them," she said, "or the pain of packing her suitcase."

-On Monday night, she and her brother -- both of whom were born in Arizona -- each carried only a small backpack as they headed to the Phoenix airport for their first airplane flight.
+On Monday night, she and her brother both packed light.
+Each of them carried only a small backpack as they headed to the Phoenix airport for their first airplane flight.

 Their father made signs of the cross over them before they went into the security line.